A.S. in General Studies

 Undergraduate students accepted to or enrolled in any of the CAPS associate or baccalaureate degree programs are eligible to complete Prior Learning Assessment (PLA).
 Credit hours awarded may be counted toward general education, elective, or select core requirements as applicable to the undergraduate degree or as specified for approved graduate programs.
 Baccalaureate students may earn a maximum of 40 hours of credit through PLA.
 Associate degree students may earn a maximum of 18 hours through PLA.
 Undergraduate students may use PLA credit to accrue toward the 60 hours of credit required for admission to the bachelor’s core curriculum and/or to meet degree requirements while in the core and/or after the core has been completed.

-Below are the program locations, upcoming dates, and meeting times for the Associate of Science in Criminal Justice program.
+Below are the program locations, upcoming dates, and meeting times for the Associate of Science in General Studies program.
 This list is updated regularly as new classes are added.